- What Is Fistula?

 - About FC+

 - Resources & Publications

 Many of the approaches that prevent obstetric fistula are the same ones that make motherhood safer in general.
 EngenderHealth has historically helped hospitals and health centers to improve their services.
-In the context of improving maternal health and strengthening obstetric care, the Fistula Care project’s facility-based prevention work focuses on:
+In the context of improving maternal health and strengthening obstetric care, Fistula Care Plus’s facility-based prevention work focuses on: